bawjensen/bawjensen.github.io/README.md

 Update (7/06/14): Made some starts towards adding a blog, using some fancier concepts, at least more fancy than exist so far on my site.
 Also, I removed the icons, because I don't see them adding that much to the site.

+Update (7/29/14): Time flies and it's impossible to get motivated after work.
+I'm not a fan of commuting.

 ## Implementation

 Created as an HTML/JS/CSS static site with the LESS precompiler.
 Possibly considering adding JADE into the mix.